uvacobi/scribe/06-hmm.md

 - Widely applicable

 ### Cons:
-* Bounded by the markov assumption: The next state is only determined byt the current state and not previous ones
+* Bounded by the Markov assumption: The next state is only determined byt the current state and not previous ones
 * For EM learning problems, the number of parameters to be evaluated is huge.
 So it needs a large data set for training.
 * Training an HMM can often be computationally challenging.